-At an initial appointment, I will ask you what has brought you to therapy and begin to think with you about whether what I offer is appropriate for your needs.
-The initial appointment will last for 50 minutes and costs £50.
-We can both take some time to think after the session about whether to embark on therapy.
+At an initial consultation, I will ask you what has brought you to therapy and begin to think with you about whether what I offer is appropriate for your needs.
+The initial consultation will take place over one (or more) 50-minute session and costs £60 per session.

 If we agree to work together, we will find a time of the week that suits us both and agree a fee.
-Fees are negotiable as I aim to offer therapy at an affordable and sustainable rate.
 Sessions last 50 minutes.